geraldoms/spring-cloud-circuit-breaker/README.md

  4. `java -jar hystrix-dashboard/target/hystrix-dashboard-0.0.1-SNAPSHOT.jar`;

 After that, you can start generating some metrics accessing `http://localhost:8000/time`.
-To configure the Hystrix dashboard, you will need to access `http://localhost:8080/hystrix`, and fill in a few fields, as shown in the image below.
+The Hystrix dashboard is accessible by accessing `http://localhost:8080/hystrix`.
+Some fields need to be filled, as shown in the image below.

 <p align="center">